By Martin Brungard

 Alkalinity à Bad

-The hardness of water does not indicate its suitability for brewing.
+The hardness or softness of water does not indicate its suitability for brewing.
 As illustrated in the sections below, both very soft water and very hard water can be utilized for brewing as long as the appropriate alkalinity is provided for mashing.
-Since there is a minimum calcium content desired in brewing water, moderately hard to hard water is typically desirable for brewing.
-Soft water may not be desirable for brewing without calcium addition.
+Since there is often a minimum calcium content desired in brewing water, moderately hard to hard water may be desirable for brewing.
+Soft water may be desirable for brewing some beer styles.
 Although the statement above indicates otherwise, an appropriate level of alkalinity is desirable in brewing water.
-The problem is that many water supplies have alkalinity higher than desirable for brewing.
+The problem is that many water supplies have higher alkalinity than desirable for brewing.
+High alkalinity may lead to higher than desired mashing pH.

 Water Hardness can be either Temporary or Permanent.
 These forms of hardness are discussed below.